HAIYANG YANG

 Japanese Edition: マーケット・ディスラプション戦略: シャオミーのトランスフォーメーション

-Yang, Haiyang and Amitava Chattopadhyay (2017), Teaching Note – Branding in an Emerging Market: Strategies for Sustaining Market Dominance of the Largest Apparel Brand in India, INSEAD Teaching Note No. 6192; Harvard Teaching Note No. IN1402.
+Yang, H. & Chattopadhyay, A. (2017).
+Teaching Note – Branding in an Emerging Market: Strategies for Sustaining Market Dominance of the Largest Apparel Brand in India.
+INSEAD Teaching Note No. 6192; Harvard Teaching Note No. IN1402.

-Yang, Haiyang, Amitava Chattopadhyay, and Kedar Apshankar (2016), Branding in an Emerging Market: Strategies for Sustaining Market Dominance of the Largest Apparel Brand in India, INSEAD Case No. 6192; Harvard Case No. IN1402.
+Yang, H., Chattopadhyay, A., & Apshankar, K. (2016).
+Branding in an Emerging Market: Strategies for Sustaining Market Dominance of the Largest Apparel Brand in India.
+INSEAD Case No. 6192; Harvard Case No. IN1402.

-Yang, Haiyang and Pierre Chandon (2013), L’Oréal in China: Marketing Strategies for Turning Around Chinese Luxury Cosmetic Brand Yue Sai, INSEAD Case No. 5960; Harvard Case No. INS291.
+Yang, H. & Chandon, P. (2013).
+L’Oréal in China: Marketing Strategies for Turning Around Chinese Luxury Cosmetic Brand Yue Sai.
+INSEAD Case No. 5960; Harvard Case No. INS291.

 Chinese Edition: 欧莱雅在中国: 重振中国化妆品奢侈品牌羽西的市场营销战略